 Address: 37, Gyedong-gil, Jongno-gu, Seoul | 서울특별시 종로구 계동길 37 (계동)

 Bukchon Hanok Village is walking distance from Gyeongbokgung Palace.
+This is probably my favourite place to take photos in a hanbok rental in Seoul.
 Try to time your visit for just before sunset for epically gorgeous skies.

 Keep in mind that this is a real neighbourhood where people actually live.
 Stay as quiet as you can while you’re in the area to respect the residents.